 - How frequently the facility performs the requested fluoroscopic study in children

 - If the equipment is optimized for pediatric patients

 - If a board certified radiologist or pediatric radiologist will be performing and interpreting the study

 Should I talk to parents about the radiation risk of a fluoroscopic study?

-The diagnostic benefit that the study can provide in the short-term usually outweighs the long-term risks.
+The diagnostic benefit that the study can provide in the short-term almost always outweighs the long-term risks.
 While it seems that informing parents might deter them from acquiescing with potentially important studies, recent research regarding CT found that parents who were told about the risks and benefits still agreed to have the study performed ( Larson DB, et al. Informing parents about CT radiation exposure in children: it’s OK to tell them.
-AJR 2007;189:271-275)..
-You should not hesitate to discuss the potential radiation risks with patients and families.
+AJR 2007;189:271-275).
+You should not hesitate to discuss the use of radiation with patients and families.

 Where can I find guidelines/protocols for pediatric fluoroscopic studies?

 Return to the “What can I do?” section of this website for specific guidelines and suggestions for every member of the imaging team including specific recommendations.